wp-plugins/iire-social-icons/readme.txt

 == Installation ==

-For an automatic installation through WordPress:
+**For an automatic installation through WordPress:**

-NOTE: if you are installing the most recent version, but sure to clear your browser cache.
-The latest images sprites are aligned differently than previous versions.
+**NOTE:** if you are installing the most recent version, but sure to clear your browser cache!
+The latest images sprites are aligned differently than prior versions.

 1. Go to the 'Add New' plugins screen in your WordPress admin area.
 2. Search for 'iiRe Social.'
 3. Click 'Install Now' button.
 4. Activate the plugin to finish the installation.

-For a manual installation via FTP:
+**For a manual installation via FTP:**

 1. Upload the iire-social-icons folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' screen in your WordPress admin area.

-To upload the plugin through WordPress, instead of FTP:
+**To upload the plugin through WordPress, instead of FTP:**

 1. Upload the downloaded zip file on the 'Add New' plugins screen in your WordPress admin area.
 2. Activate the plugin through the 'Plugins' screen in your WordPress admin area.

-To install additional icon themes via FTP:
+**To install additional icon themes via FTP:**

 1. Download the desired icon theme to your hardrive and unzip.
 (The name of the zip file is the name of the theme folder)
 2. Upload the icon theme folder to the /wp-content/plugins/iire-social-icons/themes/ directory.